LSSTDESC/desc-prod/README.md

 </pre>

 ## Clients
-The following clients are provided: descprod-version - Shows the installed version of this package.
+The following clients are provided:
+descprod-version - Shows the installed version of this package.
+descprod-show-job - Shows the data for a given job ID.

 ## Contents
 [descprod](descprod) - Installed code used by clients and servers.